Deployable Prototype Testing and Control Allocation of the CABLESSail Concept for Solar Sail Shape Control and Momentum Management: CABLESSail Concept: Overview and Summary of Prior Work

 Monte Carlo simulations were performed with these three maneuvers across a range of possible sail membrane shapes, where the maximum membrane deformation was sampled from a uniform distribution of $-15$~cm to $15$~cm in each sail quadrant.
 Each randomly-generated membrane shape results in a different nominal disturbance torque acting on the vehicle prior to any actuation of the booms.
 As CABLESSail is primarily intended as a momentum management actuator, its key performance metric is its ability to cancel out unwanted disturbance torques.
 To assess this, the change in torque acting on the solar sail due to CABLESSail's actuated boom deformation maneuvers was computed.
 The resulting change in torque histogram plots for each maneuver at a SIA of $17$~degrees and a clock angle of $45$~degrees are shown in Fig.~\ref{fig:StaticSim}.

 It is observed in Figs.~\ref{subfig:StaticSim_yaw} and~\ref{subfig:StaticSim_pitch} that the yaw- and pitch-torque maneuvers generate reliably-large yaw and pitch torques across all membrane shapes.
 This is a seemingly robust maneuver that produces momentum management torques that are similar in magnitude to the worst-case disturbance torques predicted for Solar Cruiser~\citep{gauvain2023solar}.
 For the roll-torque maneuver in Fig.~\ref{subfig:StaticSim_roll}, a reliably-large roll torque is generated for all membrane shapes.
 Unfortunately, significant yaw and pitch torques are also generated when performing this maneuver.
 Although this is an undesirable effect, the result is still notable, as roll torques are substantially more difficult to generate with existing actuator technology, such as RCDs and thrusters.
+This is highlighted in~\citet{inness2023momentum}, where it is stated that ``understanding each option for roll control is key as one single option for roll momentum management is not sufficient to completely manage the roll axis.''
 Moreover, this motivates the need to further optimize the boom deformations to minimize the residual yaw and pitch torques from the roll-torque maneuver and the residual roll torque from the yaw- and pitch-torque maneuvers.
 A novel control allocation algorithm that is developed for this purpose is presented in Section~\ref{sec:ControlAllocation}.